matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-singer-maud.md

 Maud's beautiful voice sounds mystical and adds a fairytale-like touch to the droning soundscapes and deep and texture-rich sound of Bank Myna.

-**Anne:** Hi, Maud!
-Thanks so much for inviting me to the world of Bank Myna.
-I love your music!
-It is so multifaceted and powerful!
-How are you doing today?

-#﻿# "We are working on new material"
+## "We are working on new material"

 **Maud:** Thanks for your words!
 I'm feeling pretty good!
 We had our last rehearsal of 2022 today with the band, and it was heart-warming.
 We've had a fierce and full year with the release of our album and many shows.
 Furthermore, we're finally working on new material with our not-so-new-now drummer, and we have many great things ahead!
 Thanks for asking!